ali-sdk/ali-oss/README.md

 - name {String} object name
 - file {String|File} file path or HTML5 Web File
 - [options] {Object} optional args
+  - [parallel] {Number} the number of parts to be uploaded in parallel
   - [partSize] {Number} the suggested size for each part
   - [progress] {Function} the progress callback called after each successful upload of one part, it will be given two parameters: